EJWilcoxProjects/EJWilcoxProjects.github.io/CTW.md

 On the left of the project, the .gbr and .xln files should be visible as seen above.

+Click on the .gbr file and move to the SELECTED panel next to PROJECT

 ![view gerber](https://i.ibb.co/kgLsdR5/Gerber-Object-Selected.png)

+Once a panel with GERBER OBJECT at the top is visible, click on ISOLATION ROUTING in the TOOLS submenu.

 ![isolation geometry](https://i.ibb.co/RC8y0v6/Isolation-Tool-View.png)

+The TOOl PANEL will change to say ISOLATION TOOL.

+This is the point where parameters can be changed to suit your board manufacture and milling machine specifics.

+**KEEP IN MIND THAT THE PARAMETERS VISIBLE IN THE SCREENSHOTS SHOULD NOT NECESSARILY BE REPLICATED**

 ![isolation to cnc](https://i.ibb.co/C7hHVBM/Generate-CNC-Job-Object-Isolation-Geometry.png)